safespring/web/content/blogg/2022-05-terraform-ansible.md

 ## Ansible introduction
 [Ansible][ansible] is a suite of tools for orchestration and configuration management mainly by using so-called playbooks.
-Playbooks are written in YAML and describes the desired state for operating system properties like files, services, filesystems and so on.
+Playbooks are written in YAML and describe the desired state for operating system properties like files, services, filesystems and so on.
 It is mainly used for configuring Linux-based operating systems over the ssh protocol, however, it can also be used for configuring windows operating